code4lib/python4lib-resources/mtg_notes.md

+### May 16, 2024 (Code4Lib Post-Conference Session)
+  + Eric Phetteplace ran a workshop on [Python4Lib](https://2024.code4lib.org/workshop/Python4Lib) at Code4Lib 2024 in Ann Arbor
+  + Started with an open discussion where we talked about people's experience with Python and some general topics
+    + Some folks were mainly familiar with running Python in notebooks, others were more familiar with running Python scripts
+    + We spoke a bit about managing dependencies and tools like Pipenv/Poetry that help with this and abstract over virtual environments
+    + We discussed asyncio and asynchronoous programming generally, when to use it, what types of problems it addresses, and CPU-bound (computation heavy) vs IO-bound (network/files heavy) tasks
+    + Eric introduced his [`marcgrep`](https://github.com/phette23/marcgreppy) CLI tool for searching MARC records
+  + We worked through the [c4l24-python4lib](https://github.com/phette23/c4l24-python4lib) repo which has notebooks on several topics.
+The only topics we covered specifically were:
+    + [Jupyter Notebooks](https://github.com/phette23/c4l24-python4lib/blob/main/docs/notebooks.md) (the material was delivered as notebooks)
+    + [Pymarc](https://github.com/phette23/c4l24-python4lib/blob/main/docs/pymarc.ipynb) and common usage patterns, the most foolproof ways to get and modify record information
+    + [Pandas](https://github.com/phette23/c4l24-python4lib/blob/main/docs/pandas.ipynb) and its fundamental concepts (DataFrames, Series), how to summarize loaded data, stopped after introducing how to filter via bracket expressions

 ### April 30, 2024
   + David asked if anyone had experience with or knew of any automated discard assessment tools
     + Javier said he has 25,000 volumes to assess for discard